jbseppanen/Sprint-Challenge--Graphs/README.md

 It is very difficult to calculate the shortest possible path that traverses the entire graph.
 Why?

+    There are so many possible paths.
+I think it could be possible to store every route that was tried and keep the list sorted so that if the path was the same as another path, it would turn off that path to an untried route as soon as possible.
+    It would be very memory intensive, though and would eventually cause the system to run out of memory if it wasn't managed somehow.

 My best path is 957 moves.
 Can you find a shorter path?

+    The best I have been able to find is 957 moves as well.
+See best_route.txt on the 2nd line for it.
+It took 15 minutes and 172612 attempts to find that one.
+I suspect it might be the best possible, but it would be hard to prove unless you somehow tested all possible routes.